-Planning and design efforts are underway to widen an 11-mile stretch of I-40 from Raleigh to the Cleveland School area (around N.C.
+Planning and design efforts are underway to widen a 12-mile stretch of I-40 from Raleigh to the Cleveland School area (around N.C.
 42) in Clayton.
 Work would improve the interstate by adding additional travel lanes to ease congestion and delays throughout the heavily traveled section.

 Environmental studies are underway and preliminary designs are nearing completion.
-NCDOT expects to hold a public meeting in 2017.
+NCDOT will hold a public meeting in 2017.

 Earlier Planning Stages

 On Oct.
 13, 2009, NCDOT held a citizens informational workshop near the Cleveland School area in Clayton to obtain early public input on the project.

 As design efforts began, a regulatory coordination meeting involving NCDOT and several state and federal agencies was held in Raleigh in 2011 to consider the purpose and need for the project, and to designate alternative design options.
 Follow-up meetings have been held with regulatory agencies, the City of Raleigh and the Town of Garner to determine design constraints and coordinate overlapping plans.

 * Future dates are preliminary and subject to change